Choosing Your Tutu Size

 - Never do your measurements when you are rushed or tired.

 - It is a good idea to have your measurements checked by a second person—or repeat them at a separate time.

 - Make sure you understand how to obtain each measurement point correctly.
-Read through the instructions and if you have questions, feel free to contact Class Act Tutu.
+There is really no right way to take measurements.
+What is important is that you measure the same way the designer used to create a good fit.
+Here are the instructions for taking measurements for your Class Act Tutu.
+Read through the instructions and if you have questions, feel free to contact us.

 - Have the printable measurement chart and a pen or pencil ready.